-Severity 1- Notice: Routine planned events or travel disruption issues with no significant changes to medical or travel risk environment, representing a limited medical and/or travel security risk to travellers.
-Examples include: increase in dengue cases; seasonal flu updates; measles outbreaks; planned protests with limited risk to bystanders and minor travel disruption; ground transport strike where travellers may not have suitable alternative options; and air travel disruption issues.
+Severity 1- Notice: Routine planned events or travel disruption issues with no significant changes to medical or travel risk environment, representing a limited medical and/or travel security risk to travelers.
+Examples include: increase in dengue cases; seasonal flu updates; measles outbreaks; planned protests with limited risk to bystanders and minor travel disruption; ground transport strike where travelers may not have suitable alternative options; and air travel disruption issues.

-Severity 2- Advisory: Major developments requiring additional readiness from travellers, events causing significant travel disruption, or incidents that result in increased medical/travel security risk.
+Severity 2- Advisory: Major developments requiring additional readiness from travelers, events causing significant travel disruption, or incidents that result in increased medical/travel security risk.
 Examples include: a dengue outbreak in a country where it is not usually present; severe air pollution in an area that does not usually experience high levels of pollution; a zika outbreak in a previously unaffected location; protests that pose significant risks to bystanders or cause major travel disruption; violent crime incidents affecting foreigners; and security incidents such as bombings or attacks that pose incidental risks to mobile employees in countries where such incidents occur regularly.

-Severity 3- Special Advisory: Significant unexpected development or major issue causing a substantial change to the medical or travel security risk environment, that necessitate an immediate response from travellers in the immediate vicinity of the incident, and from managers who might have staff exposed.
-Examples include: terrorist attacks such as bombings in major cities where travellers are present; major airports closures; transport incidents resulting in many fatalities; major health risks such as chemical spills or severe epidemics; and major natural disasters such as earthquakes, cyclones or tsunamis.
+Severity 3- Special Advisory: Significant unexpected development or major issue causing a substantial change to the medical or travel security risk environment, that necessitate an immediate response from travelers in the immediate vicinity of the incident, and from managers who might have staff exposed.
+Examples include: terrorist attacks such as bombings in major cities where travelers are present; major airports closures; transport incidents resulting in many fatalities; major health risks such as chemical spills or severe epidemics; and major natural disasters such as earthquakes, cyclones or tsunamis.

 Severity 4- Evacuation Notification: Substantial developments leading to major changes in the medical or travel security risk environment that necessitate preparation for evacuation.
 Examples of such incidents include: major nuclear incidents; health care systems, including major hospitals, not able to function; escalating civil conflicts; and major deteriorations in security following coups attempts